srishu54/Test-Nginx/README.md

 A simple web application that serves a user registration form using Nginx, processes form submissions with PHP-FPM, and stores user data in MySQL.

 The MySQL database is automatically initialized with the required database and table on the first startup.
-The application is fully containerized using Docker and designed to run in a Kubernetes cluster, making it easy to deploy, scale, and manage.
+The application is designed to run in a Kubernetes cluster, making it easy to deploy, scale, and manage.

 Features